oughtinc/mosaic/server/lib/scheduler/README.md

 #### Scheduler

 The scheduler is the only exposed API.
-It only has two public methods: `getIdOfCurrentWorkspace` and `findNextWorkspace`.
-The scheduler looks at all of the scheduling information and decides which workspace to assign to a user next.
+It only has two public methods: `getIdOfCurrentWorkspace` and `assignNextWorkspace`.
+The scheduler looks at all of the scheduling information (via the schedule) and decides which workspace to assign to a user next.

 ## Implementation

-Some implementation notes.
-Except for in Scheduler, workspaces and users are always identified with their ids.
-Scheduler sometimes needs more information (e.g., budget information), so by default the methods in scheduler pass around full workspaces (but still just ids for users).

-Additionally, there is quite a bit of reasoning about trees.
+There is quite a bit of reasoning about trees.
 Trees are identified with their root workspaces.

+One gotcha to watch out for is that it doesn't appear repeated Sequelize queries preserve object identity.
+For example doing the following twice `await models.Workspace.findById(workspaceid)` yields distinct objects.
+This can cause really difficult to detect bugs when using `===` to determine object identity.
+Right now things are OK because the every time the scheduler finds a next workspace for a user, it clears the cache and fetches Sequelize objects once, so `===` is OK.